 - Keep it matter-of-fact.
 Don't make it too emotional.

-- Use stories from life or the media, such as the death of Monteith, as teachable moments or conversation-starters.
+- Use stories from life or the media, such as "Thirteen Reasons Why" coming back for another season, as teachable moments or conversation-starters.

 Here's an example of how this might play out:

-Diane and her daughter were in the grocery store check-out line, looking at the US magazine story about Cory Monteith.
+Diane and her daughter were in the grocery store check-out line, looking at the US magazine story about Cory Monteith right after he died.
 Diane took a deep breath and started a conversation about it.
 Her daughter got embarrassed because Diane used the word “sex.”
 Diane persevered, calmly, asking her daughter how she might handle an uncomfortable or compromising situation with her friends.
 When her daughter expressed a desire to be responsible, Diane presented herself as a resource if she ever needed support.
 Then they checked out and went home.
 Simple as that.
 Parenting report card: A+.

 It is important that your children know that they are not alone and that they can count on your support and guidance.
 It's important that you know that as well.
 We want our kids to reach out for help when they need it.
 Sometimes we need to show them how by doing it ourselves.
 If you want help, we are happy to coach you to develop the tools you need for these embarrassing, but essential, talks.